majorsaif/ScholarSwipe/README.md

 ### Youtube video link

-Here is the youtube video link showing how to use ScholarSwipe: [Youtube.com](https://youtu.be/Zqk7BLMhx9I)
+Here is the youtube video link showing how to use [ScholarSwipe](https://youtu.be/Zqk7BLMhx9I)

 ### Prerequisites